eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     Do not configure two Participants in a way that they can communicate to each other (e.g. two Simple participants in the same domain).
-    This will lead to an infinite feedback loop for one to each other.
+    This will lead to an infinite feedback loop between each other.

 In the following configuration example, the |ddsrouter| will create two Simple Participants, one for ``domain 0`` and one for ``domain 1``.